 - A financial outlook for the future.

-Creating a business plan will also help if you’re seeking a business loan to get started.
+Creating a business plan will also help if you’re seeking a business loan to get started as a new owner-operator.

 4. Decide if leasing is for you.